ERZehr/SeniorDesign/WROOM_Code/WROOM_Code_Final/README.md

 ## Flashing Instructions
 After building the project, select the Espressif Flash Command (or Espressif Build, Flash, and Monitor command).
-If this is the first time flashing with this library, a prompt will appear asking which interface to flash with: select UART
+If this is the first time flashing with this library, a prompt will appear asking which interface to flash with: select UART.

 ## Interface Instructions
-Flash and power the chip, using a serial monitor or signal debugger on TX0/RX0 to see incoming messages.
-On an Android-based smartphone, download the nRF Connect app: https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp.
-On the scanner tab, find the device labeled ESP32_BLE and connect to it.
-There is a tab of operations under "Nordic UART Service", with a UUID matching the code's `SERVICE_UUID`.
-At the time of prototyping, this UUID has both a TX and RX characteristic, both from the chip's perspective.
-Click on the upload arrow next to the RX Characteristic, and send any string you like.
-The resulting string should get sent to the chip, where it will be output to the serial line.
+Flash, power, and reset the chip, using a serial monitor or signal debugger on TX0/RX0 to see incoming messages.
+On an Android-based smartphone, download the Artisyn app.
+Start a scan, ensure the app finds the Artisyn device, and connect to it.
+Use the sliders and buttons within the app to send the desired:
+- Q-factor
+- Center Frequency
+- Band Number
+- Theme
+- Active (Spectrum Analyzer) / Idle (Graphics) Mode